8fold/site-joshbruce.com/content/private/essays-and-editorials/finances/budgeting/content.md

 Once you get the sub-categories under control a bit from a lifestyle perspective (I don't drink or buy soda anymore), stop using that category as a separate category and go back to putting under the more generic category.

+## Expense accounts (needs versus wants)

+For each expense account it might be helpful to add some details.

+1. A description; this can help bookkeepers and tax professionals understand what you mean by a label.
+2. A target percent and range (could also be a dollar amount); something like 30 percent plus or minus 5 percent of net income, which can be helpful during review periods.
+3. Whether the expense is a need or want.

+Tiffany Aliche, in the book [*Get Good with Money: ten simple steps to become financially whole*](https://thebudgetnista.com) identifies different labels or buckets.
+I think [Frank Vasquez](https://www.riskparityradio.com) uses the term [.KLO](keeping the lights on).
+Conceptually we can break it down like this:

+1. Need: Necessary to maintain quality of life and it costs this much (rent or mortgage).
+2. Utility: Same as need only the price fluctuates based on my usage (gas in a car).
+3. Want (or convenience): Similar to need and utility and could be cut without having a great impact on quality of life if it went away (most snacks).

+Money's getting a little tight, without looking at my budget I can easily target different things.
+Cut out or dramatically reduce conveniences (this is eating out less for me).
+Cut out of dramatically reduce utilities (for many this could be something like keeping the house warmer in summer and cooler in winder).
+And, if the belt still isn't loose enough to breather, really consider whether I *need* this thing (I had a car for almost a decade, which I believe I needed; I haven't had a car for a decade, because I realized that was a utility and convenience for me—not a need.)

 ## Summary

 There is no money, only food.
 Every dollar we spend turns into food for someone somewhere at some point.